-CL Academic Success in Schools (CLASS): Chicago Lights Academic Success in Schools promotes learning and creative self-expression through drama and dance classes taught by professional artists throughout the school year for nearly 1,000 students who attend under-resourced elementary schools in Chicago.
+Chicago Lights Academic Success in Schools (CLASS): Chicago Lights Academic Success in Schools promotes learning and creative self-expression through drama and dance classes taught by professional artists throughout the school year for nearly 1,000 students who attend under-resourced elementary schools in Chicago.

 Elam Davies Social Service Center (EDSSC): EDSSC meets basic human needs and supports persons on their journey toward greater stability and self-sufficiency.
-Services include a weekly community meal, bag lunches distributed three days a week, a food pantry, distribution of clothing, housing information and assistance, computer classes, community voice mail, job readiness training, support groups, advocacy, and case management.
-There are no geographic boundaries or eligibility requirements.
+Services include a weekly community meal, bag lunches distributed three days a week, a food pantry, distribution of clothing, housing information and assistance, computer classes, job readiness training, support groups, advocacy and case management.

-Free Write Jail Arts and Literacy Program at Nancy B. Jefferson School (NBJ): This program is the only one-on-one tutoring program available to the youth incarcerated in the Cook County Juvenile Detention Center.
+Free Write Jail Arts and Literacy: This program is the only one-on-one tutoring program available to the youth incarcerated in the Cook County Juvenile Detention Center.
 The main goal of the program is to give some of Chicago's most vulnerable children - students between the ages of 11 and 17 who are awaiting trial, sentencing or serving time in jail - the opportunity to foster literacy, encourage self-expression and build self-esteem through a better understanding, of themselves and their surroundings.
-The art and writing of the approximately 100 students served is published through quarterly magazines which honor their creativity amidst dire surroundings.
+The art and writing of the over 100 students served is published through an annual anthology, which honors their creativity amidst dire surroundings.
 This program is fully supported by an annual operating grant.

 Summer Day (SD): Summer Day provides a safe place to learn and engage in academic classes and arts activities for 100 first through eighth graders for six weeks each summer.
 Students primarily from the Near North, West Town, and Humboldt Park neighborhoods come to the Church for classroom instruction in writing, reading, and math in the mornings; and art workshops in dance, drama, art, music and digital music production in the afternoons.
 Field trips throughout the Chicagoland area and enrichment classes such as yoga, healthy eating, and computer skills are also included in the six-week curriculum.
-At the end of the program, the children present a dynamic, multicultural music, dance and drama performance for the community.
+At the end of the program, the children present a dynamic music, dance and drama performance for the community.